- The Movement of a Feline, And The Weight of a Zoid!

 — The AZ-01 Blade Liger is an assembly kit, but is the user supposed to remove parts from the runners and assemble it like a plastic model?

-Nakase: The Zoids series are basically assembly-type moving model kits, but the balance of assembly changes from time to time; the Zoids Wild series that we rolled out starting in 2019 has a target age range of 6 years and up, so we focused on ease of assembly.
+Nakase: The Zoids series are basically assembly-type moving model kits, but the balance of assembly changes from time to time; the Zoids Wild series that we rolled out starting in 2019 had a target age range of 6 years and up, so we focused on ease of assembly.
 When you open the box, the parts are already separated, one by one, and the runners have been eliminated.
 The parts aren't numbered, and are presented clearly with pictures so that children as young as 6 years old can assemble them.

 The AZ-01 Blade Liger, which is intended for ages 15 and up, is a plastic model that's assembled by detaching parts from runners and following the assembly instructions.
 The parts are carefully divided, and must be assembled in the correct order after carefully reading the instructions.
 The amount of detail and the sharpness of the molded parts is also worth noting.
 By the way, no adhesives are used during assembly.
 You'll need a screwdriver to insert batteries and tools such as nippers to separate parts from the runners.